 Obviously, there are lots of sources of caffeine here.

-The price is the biggest downer about Elevacity and Elevate Coffee.
+The price is the biggest downer for Elevacity and Elevate Coffee.
 Smart Coffee has to cost more than just your everyday coffee though, right?

 The bottom tier: I paid about $10.00 for two sticks on Amazon.
-(Check out the latest rates here!)
 That’s $5.00 per cup, more than a cup of regular coffee in a café, by far.
-Prices on the bag of 24 sticks and the 30-serving tub will vary on Amazon, but expect to pay around $60.00 to $75.00.
+Prices on the bag of 24 sticks and the 30-serving tub will vary on Amazon but expect to pay around $60.00 to $75.00.

 I tried Elevate Coffee with high hopes for a productive day.
 I had deadlines to meet and I was absolutely dragging after a long week of late nights and early mornings (I’m writing this on a Friday).
 My go-to for times like this is usually mushroom coffee with lion’s mane, but I wanted to try something new and different to compare.